vulkodava/battleship/htdocs/README.txt

             - Inserts records for field size, shot sings.
             - Inserts records for vessel types.
             - Installs needed vendor code.
-	- AJAXify the web and mobile apps.
+        - AJAX-ify the web and mobile apps.
 (TBD)

     v2 implementation of more sophisticated features like:
         - User login.